Geyser Guide | Cosmopolitan Projects

 Overflow safety valve or temperature relief valve

-A geyser’s overflow safety valve releases built-up water pressure (steam) from the geyser in hot weather.
-This is normal and shows that the geyser works as it should for your safety because it prevents the geyser from exploding due to built-up steam pressure.
+A geyser's overflow safety valve releases built-up water pressure (steam) from the geyser in hot weather.
+This is normal and indicates that the geyser is functioning correctly, ensuring your safety by preventing it from exploding due to built-up steam pressure.

 This released water will be a slow drip and uses only minimal water.
-You will not see the consumption of this drip on your water meter, so no numbers will tick over on your water meter due to it.
-However, if you see a constant stream of water or hot steam coming from the pipe at the valve point, it may mean that the geyser is under excessive pressure indicating a possible thermostat fault.
+You will not see the consumption of this drip on your water meter so that no numbers will tick over due to it.
+However, if you see a constant stream of water or hot steam coming from the pipe at the valve point, it may mean that the geyser is under excessive pressure, indicating a possible thermostat fault.

-Please get in touch with us at 010 045 9000 or via [email protected] if you suspect your geyser’s overflow water is excessive.
+Please contact us at 010 045 9000 or [email protected] if you suspect your geyser's overflow water is excessive.

 Warning signs